-- (a) "Administrator" means the full-time person by whatever title used, to whom the governing body has delegated the responsibility for day-to-day administration of the Home Health Agencyhome health agency, including the implementation of the rules and policies adopted by the governing body, and who: - 1. is a licensed physician; or - 2. is a registered nurse; or - 3. has training and experience in health service administration and at least one(1) year of supervisory or administrative experience in home health care or related health programs. - (b) "Board" means the Board of Human Resources Community Health. - (c) "Branch Office" means a location or site identified in the application or endorsement thereto from which a Home Health Agencyhome health agency provides services within a portion of the total geographic area served by the parent agency.
-The branch office is part of the Home Health Agencyhome health agency and is located sufficiently close to share administration, supervision, and services in a manner that renders it unnecessary for the branch independently to meet the requirements of these rules and regulations. - (d) "By-Laws" means a set of rules adopted by a Home Health Agencyhome health agency for governing the agency's operation.
+(a) "Administrator" means the full-time person by whatever title used, to whom the governing body has delegated the responsibility for day-to-day administration of the home health agency, including the implementation of the rules and policies adopted by the governing body, and who:

+- 1. is a licensed physician; or - 2. is a registered nurse; or - 3. has training and experience in health service administration and at least one (1) year of supervisory or administrative experience in home health care or related health programs. - (b) "Board" means the Board of Community Health. - (c) "Branch Office" means a location or site identified in the application or endorsement thereto from which a home health agency provides services within a portion of the total geographic area served by the parent agency.
+The branch office is part of the home health agency and is located sufficiently close to share administration, supervision, and services in a manner that renders it unnecessary for the branch independently to meet the requirements of these rules and regulations. - (d) "By-Laws" means a set of rules adopted by a home health agency for governing the agency's operation. - (e) "Certificate of Need" shall have that meaning as defined in O.C.G.A. § 31-6-1 et seq. and applicable rules. - (f) "Clinical Note" means a dated and signed written notation by the providing member of the health team of a contact with a patient containing a description of signs and symptoms, treatment and drug given, the patient's reaction, and any changes in physical or emotional condition. - (g) "Department " means the Georgia Department of Community Health. - (h) "Governing Body" means the person or persons, natural or corporate, in which the ultimate responsibility, authority and accountability for the conduct of the home health agency is vested.

-(e) "Certificate of Need" shall have that meaning as defined in Ga.
-Code Chapter 88-33O.C.G.A.
-Sec.
-31-6-1 et seq. and applicable rules. (f) "Clinical Note" means a dated and signed written notation by the providing member of the health team of a contact with a patient containing a description of signs and symptoms, treatment and drug given, the patient's reaction, and any changes in physical or emotional condition. (g) "Department " means the Georgia Department of Human Resources Community Health. (h) "Governing Body" means the person or persons, natural or corporate, in which the ultimate responsibility, authority and accountability for the conduct of the Home Health Agencyhome health agency is vested. (i) "Health Professionals" means those professionals engaged in the delivery of health services Who are currently licensed to practice in the State of Georgia, or are certified, or practice under authority consistent with Georgia laws. (j) "Home Health Agency" means: a public, non-profit, or proprietary organization; whether owned or operated by one or more persons or legal entities, which is engaged in providing home health services. (k) "Home Health Services" means those items and services provided to an individual, according to a written plan of treatment signed by the patient's physician, by a Home Health Agencyhome health agency or others under arrangement with the Home Health Agencyhome health agency on a visit or hourly basis, in a place of temporary or permanent residence used as the individual's home as follows: 1. part-time or intermittent skilled nursing care as ordered by a physician and provided by or under the supervision of a registered nurse and at least one other service listed below; 2. physical, occupational, or speech therapy; 3. medical social services; 4. home health aide services.
+- (i) "Health Professionals" means those professionals engaged in the delivery of health services Who are currently licensed to practice in the State of Georgia, or are certified, or practice under authority consistent with Georgia laws. - (j) "Home Health Agency" means: a public, non-profit, or proprietary organization; whether owned or operated by one or more persons or legal entities, which is engaged in providing home health services. - (k) "Home Health Services" means those items and services provided to an individual, according to a written plan of treatment signed by the patient's physician, by a home health agency or others under arrangement with the home health agency on a visit or hourly basis, in a place of temporary or permanent residence used as the individual's home as follows: - 1. part-time or intermittent skilled nursing care as ordered by a physician and provided by or under the supervision of a registered nurse and at least one other service listed below; - 2. physical, occupational, or speech therapy; - 3. medical social services; - 4. home health aide services. - (I) "License" means a license issued by the Department. - (m) "Licensee" means the individual, corporation, or public entity with whom rests the ultimate responsibility for maintaining approved standards for the home health agency. - (n) "Licensed Practical Nurse or LPN" means an individual who is currently licensed as a licensed practical nurse in Georgia.